-Sometimes, physical side effects can last after treatment ends.
+Sometimes, side effects can last after treatment ends.
 Doctors call these long-term side effects.
-They call side effects that occur months or years after treatment late effects.
+Side effects that occur months or years after treatment are called late effects.
 Treating long-term side effects and late effects is an important part of survivorship care.
-Learn more by reading the Follow-up Care and Monitoring section of this guide or talking with your doctor.
+Learn more by reading the Follow-Up Care and Monitoring section of this guide or talking with your doctor.

 Coping with emotional and social effects